-The potential biological removal (PBR) level for this stock is calculated as the minimum population size (24,782) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of 4%) times a recovery factor of 0.48 (for a species of unknown status with fishery mortality CV > 0.3 and < 0.6; Wade and Angliss 1997), resulting in a PBR of 238 striped dolphins per year.
+The potential biological removal (PBR) level for this stock is calculated as the minimum population size (23,448) times one half the default maximum net growth rate for cetaceans ($\frac{1}{2}$ of 4%) times a recovery factor of 0.48 (for a species of unknown status with fishery mortality CV > 0.3 and < 0.6; Wade and Angliss 1997), resulting in a PBR of 225 striped dolphins per year.

 A summary of recent fishery mortality and injury for this stock of striped dolphin is shown in Table 1.
 More detailed information on these fisheries is provided in Appendix 1.
-The estimate of mortality and serious injury for striped dolphin in the California drift gillnet fishery for the five most recent years of monitoring, 2010-2014, is zero animals per year (Carretta et al. 2017).
+The estimate of mortality and serious injury for striped dolphin in the California drift gillnet fishery for the five most recent years of monitoring, 2015-2019, is zero animals per year (Carretta 2020).
 Human-caused mortality and injury documentation is often based on stranding data, where raw counts are negatively-biased because only a fraction of carcasses are detected.
-Carretta et al. (2016a) estimated the mean recovery rate of California coastal bottlenose dolphin carcasses to be 25% (95% CI 20% - 33%) and stated that given the extremely coastal habits of coastal bottlenose dolphins, carcass recovery rates for this stock represented a maximum, compared with more pelagic dolphin species in the region.
-Therefore, in this stock assessment report and others involving dolphins along the U.S. West Coast, human-related deaths and injuries counted from beach strandings along the outer U.S. West Coast are multiplied by a factor of 4 to account for the non-detection of most carcasses (Carretta et al. 2016b), yielding a minimum estimate of four fishery-related dolphin deaths.
-Gillnets have been documented to entangle marine mammals off Baja California (Sosa-Nishizaki et al. 1993), but no recent bycatch data from Mexico are available.
+In this stock assessment report and others involving dolphins along the U.S. West Coast, human-related deaths and injuries counted from beach strandings along the outer U.S. West Coast are multiplied by a factor of 4 (including a coefficient of variation = 0.46 derived from the results of Carretta et al. 2016) to account for the non-detection of most carcasses (Carretta et al. 2016).
+Five striped dolphin stranded during 2015-2019 with evidence of fishery interactions (Carretta et al. 2021), yielding a minimum estimate of 20 fishery-related dolphin deaths.

 Table 1.
-Summary of available information on the incidental mortality and serious injury of striped dolphins (California/ Oregon/Washington Stock) in commercial fisheries that might take this species (Carretta et al. 2016a, 2016b, 2017.).
+Summary of available information on the incidental mortality and serious injury of striped dolphins (California/ Oregon/Washington Stock) in commercial fisheries that might take this species (Carretta et al. 2021, Carretta 2021).
 Human-caused mortality values based on strandings recovered along the outer U.S. West Coast are multiplied by a correction factor of 4 to account for undetected mortality (Carretta et al. 2016a).
-Coefficients of variation for mortality estimates are provided in parentheses.

-Fishery Name Data Type Year(s) Percent Observer Coverage Observed Mortality Estimated Mortality Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer 2010 2011 2012 2013 2014 12% 20% 19% 37% 24% 0 0 0 0 0 0 (n/a) 0 (n/a) Unidentified fishery Stranding 2010-2014 - 1 ≥ 4 ≥ 0.8 (0.46) Minimum total annual tak ≥ 0.8 (0.46)
+Fishery Name Data Type Year(s) Percent Observer Coverage Observed Mortality + Serious Injury Estimated Mortality + Serious Injury Mean Annual Takes (CV in parentheses) CA/OR thresher shark/swordfish drift gillnet fishery observer 2015-2019 21% 0 0 (n/a) 0 (n/a) Unidentified fishery (includes unidentified gillnet) Stranding 2015-2019 n/a 5 ≥ 20 ≥ 4.0 (0.46) Minimum total annual take es (includes corr rection for un observed beach s strandings) ≥ 4.0 (0.46)

 The status of striped dolphins in California relative to OSP is not known, and there are insufficient data to evaluate potential trends in abundance.
 No habitat issues are known to be of concern for this species.
 They are not listed as "threatened" or "endangered" under the Endangered Species Act nor as "depleted" under the MMPA.
-Because recent fishery and human-caused mortality (≥ 0.80) is less than 10% of the PBR (238), striped dolphins are not classified as a "strategic" stock under the MMPA, and the total fishery mortality and serious injury for this stock can be considered to be insignificant and approaching zero.
+Because recent fishery and human-caused mortality (≥ 4.0) is less than 10% of the PBR (225), striped dolphins are not classified as a "strategic" stock under the MMPA, and the total fishery mortality and serious injury for this stock can be considered to be insignificant and approaching zero.